stillingdesign/getrich/src/docs/theming.md

 ## Color palette

-Getrich uses [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) set within `src/assets/css/main.css` to define color across the site.
+Getrich uses [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) set within `src/_data_/colors.json` to define color across the site.
 Mainly, the colors used are part of a grayscale.
 By default the grayscale is monochromatic and untinted.

-When looking at `main.css`, you'll notice that there are a seperate set of color values for light and dark mode.
-They are duplicated to support user overrides of their operating system's [preferred theme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
+When looking at `colors.json`, you'll notice that there are a seperate set of RGB color values for light and dark mode, along with some colors that are the same in both.

-Once set and duplicated appropriately in `main.css`, these values need to be carried into `tailwind.config.js` to be utlized as utility classes.
-If you know a better way to do this with less duplication, please let me know!
+By default, users operating system's [preferred scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) will determine which set of colors are used.
+If a user manually toggles the scheme (from the footer), that scheme will then override system defaults.

 ### Background colors